benyap/terraform-aws-modules/ses-mail-bouncer/README.md

 This module configures SES to bounce emails on a custom domain, storing them in an **existing** S3 bucket.

+You can use the [`ses-mail-bucket`](https://github.com/bwyap/terraform-aws-modules/tree/master/ses-mail-bucket) module to create an S3 bucket that is pre-configured for use by this module.

 **Note that this module requires a provider in the region `us-east-1`.**

 To use this module in your configuration, use this repository as a source: